 Follow these simple tips to ease the financial aid process for you and your family.

-If you’re planning to attend college soon (or are in college now) and you’re counting on financial aid to help with the costs, one of your most important annual tasks is to fill out the Free Application for Federal Student Aid (FAFSA) (learn more about paying for college with Wells Fargo’s 5 Step Guide to Paying for College).
+If you’re planning to attend college soon (or are in college now) and you’re counting on financial aid to help with the costs, one of your most important annual tasks is to fill out the Free Application for Federal Student Aid (FAFSA).

 Why is the FAFSA so important?
 You must complete this form each year to be eligible for all federal student aid (grants and loans) for the school year ahead.
 Many colleges also require students to complete the FAFSA to apply for scholarships or other aid programs the school offers.
 It’s a big deal!